Continuing Education Activity

 - Bone formation

-Magnesium deficiency also can cause hypocalcemia, as the two are interrelated.
-Decreased magnesium causes impaired magnesium-dependent adenyl cyclase generation of cyclic adenosine monophosphate (cAMP), decreasing parathyroid hormone (PTH) release.
-In turn, calcium levels are decreased as well, as PTH regulates calcium levels.
+Magnesium deficiency also can cause hypocalcemia, as the 2 are interrelated.
+Decreased magnesium causes impaired magnesium-dependent adenyl cyclase generation of cyclic adenosine monophosphate (cAMP), decreasing parathyroid hormone (PTH) release, and decreasing calcium levels—as PTH regulates calcium levels.

-Gitelman syndrome: It is caused by recessive mutations in the gene that codes for the thiazide-sensitive sodium chloride cotransporter (SLC12A3) in the distal convoluted tubule (DCT).
-Transcellular reabsorption of magnesium in the DCT is impaired, leading to increased calcium reabsorption and the subsequent hypocalciuria and fluid loss have the tendency to lower blood pressure.
+Gitelman syndrome: This condition is caused by recessive mutations in the gene that codes for the thiazide-sensitive sodium chloride cotransporter (SLC12A3) in the distal convoluted tubule (DCT).
+Transcellular reabsorption of magnesium in the DCT is impaired, leading to increased calcium reabsorption, and the subsequent hypocalciuria and fluid loss tend to lower blood pressure.
 In addition, fluid loss activates the renin-angiotensin-aldosterone system, and increased aldosterone causes increased potassium secretion in exchange for sodium and subsequent hypokalemia.

 Hypercalciuric hypomagnesemias: Mutations affect the reabsorption of magnesium and calcium ions in the thick ascending limb of Henle (TAL), leading to hypercalciuric hypomagnesemia that ultimately results in nephrocalcinosis or chronic kidney disease.

-EAST (SeSAME) syndrome: It is caused by loss-of-function mutations in the gene encoding the potassium channel, KCNJ10 (Kir4.1), on the basolateral membrane of the DCT.
+EAST (SeSAME) syndrome: This condition is caused by loss-of-function mutations in the gene encoding the potassium channel, KCNJ10 (Kir4.1), on the basolateral membrane of the DCT.
 It results in hypomagnesemia, salt wasting, metabolic alkalosis, and hypokalemia.
 The mechanism, however, is poorly understood.